 Benefits of Military Parole in Place

 There are several immigration benefits for individuals granted parole status.
-However, the most essential discretionary benefit and reason to apply is protection from deportation and removal proceedings.
-The ruling effectively serves as a legal immigration status adjustment if you are approved.
+However, the most essential discretionary benefit and reason to apply is defense from deportation and removal proceedings.
+Additional benefits include:

-- Eligibility for a work permit by filing an I-765, Application for Employment Authorization.
+- Eligibility for a work permit by filing an Application for Employment Authorization (I-765).

-- Removal of the record of unauthorized entry can help you obtain a green card and even citizenship.
+- Removal of the record of unauthorized entry, which can help you obtain a green card and even citizenship.